 Dragon Boat Festival – June 7, 2019

 The Chinese name for Dragon Boat Festival is Duanwu Jie (端午节).
 It falls on the fifth day of the fifth month in the lunisolar calendar.
-In 2019, it occurs on the 7th of June and the non-working days include a whole weekend of June, 7-9.
+In 2019, it occurs on June 7 and the non-working days include a whole weekend of June 7-9.
 It commemorates the death of the poet Qu Yuan who committed suicide by drowning himself in the river after the fall of his deeply beloved motherland.
-The most important activity during the Dragon Boat Festival is the Dragon Boat racing.
+The most important activity during the Dragon Boat Festival is Dragon Boat racing.
 It is said to originate from the legend of people paddling out on boats to seek the body of the poet.
 Eating sticky rice dumplings called zongzi (粽子) is also an important part of this festival.

 Mid-Autumn Festival – September 13, 2019

-Mid-Autumn Festival (中秋节 Zhongqiu Jie) is a celebration of harvest during the autumn full moon.
+Mid-Autumn Festival (中秋节 Zhongqiu Jie) is a celebration of harvest during the full autumn moon.
 It is one of the most celebrated traditional festivals in China.
 It falls on the 15th day of the 8th month in the lunisolar calendar.
 An important part of the festival celebration is moon worship.
 The special food of the Mid-Autumn Festival is the mooncake (月饼 yuebing).
 If you are going to China in September, it’s a very nice gesture to give mooncakes to your Chinese business partner as a gift.

 National Day – October 1, 2019

-Presented in this article China Holidays 2019 are public holidays of national character.
+Presented in this article, China Holidays 2019 are public holidays of national character.
 When doing business in China, you need to take Chinese non-working days into consideration.
 We also recommend checking for the holidays of regional characteristics.
-If you like our China Holidays 2019 list please share it!
+If you like our China Holidays 2019 list, please share it!